How To Create To-Do Lists In WordPress

 There is just too much to do and remember.
-You have so many deadlines to meet, project tasks to complete, meetings to attend, fires to extinguish, deliveries to make, commitments to keep and so on.
-The “doing” never ends.
+You have clients to meet, project tasks to complete, meetings to attend, fires to extinguish, appointments to make, schedules to keep and so on.
+The amount of things that need ”doing” never stops.

-Now … on top of all this, add the extra dimension of trying to promote and grow your business online and maintaining your website or blog updated with new content and everything can start to become unmanageable and out of control.
+Now … on top of all this, add the extra workload of trying to promote and grow your business online and keeping your website or blog updated with regular content and everything can quickly start to feel unmanageable and overwhelming.

-Whether you are running a business, website, blog, or managing a project, you need to be able to organize and manage your day.
+Whether you are running a business, website, blog, or managing a project, it’s important to be able to organize and manage your day.

-One simple proven tool that can help you save time, create a sense of order and manageability, and allow you to take control is to use “to-do” lists.
+One proven tool that can help you save time, create a sense of order and manageability, and allow you to take control is to use a “to-do” list.

 To-Do Lists – Benefits

-A “to-do” list helps you track your progress as you to get tasks completed.
-Your to-do list can be very detailed or specific, or act as a reminder of the things that need doing today, tomorrow, next week, next month, etc.
+A “to-do” list helps you monitor your progress as you work towards certain objectives.
+Your to do list can be detailed or specific, or just serve as a reminder of tasks that need doing over a given period of time.

 Here are just some of the benefits of using to do lists: